oxsecurity/megalinter/docs/descriptors/python_pylint.md

     -E, --errors-only   In error mode, checkers without error messages are disabled and for others, only the ERROR messages are displayed, and no reports are done by default.
-    --py3k              In Python 3 porting mode, all checkers will be disabled and only messages emitted by the porting checker will be displayed.
     -v, --verbose       In verbose mode, extra non-checker-related info will be displayed.
     --ignore=<file>[,<file>...]